Richard Whiteley: Illness and death

 In May 2005, Whiteley was taken into hospital with pneumonia.
 He made a slow recovery from the illness, but doctors discovered problems with his heart and carried out an emergency operation for endocarditis on 24 June.
-This operation was not successful and, two days later on 26 June, Whiteley died at Leeds General Infirmary.
-He was buried at St John the Evangelist Church at East Witton.
+This operation was not successful and, two days later on 26 June, Whiteley died at Leeds General Infirmary aged 61.
+He was buried at St John the Evangelist Church at East Witton, the village where he and his partner Kathryn Apanowicz lived.

-He had suffered from asthma since he was very young and also had diabetes.
+Whiteley had suffered from asthma since he was very young and had diabetes.
 The edition of Countdown that was due to be broadcast on 27 June was postponed as a mark of respect.
 Carol Vorderman gave an emotional tribute to him on 28 June when Countdown returned, stating that "The clock stopped too soon".
-Several shows had already been recorded before he went into the hospital.
-His final show was broadcast on 1 July 2005, which was the grand finale of the 53rd series.
+Several shows had already been recorded before he went into hospital.
+His final show was broadcast on 1 July 2005, which was the grand final of the 53rd series.